We believe that everyone who comes into contact with Children's Social Care Services should:

 The Review Panel will normally meet within 30 working days of your request and will be made up of three independent panel members, one of whom will chair the meeting.
 You can also ask your advocate, relative or a friend to speak on your behalf.

 The Review Panel will send their recommendations to you and the Director of Children’s Services within five working days of the meeting.

 The Director of Children's Services will send you a letter with the final decision within 15 working days of receiving the Review Panel's recommendations.

 This is the end of the council’s internal statutory children’s social care complaints procedure.

-If the complaint is still unresolved the complainant may approach the Local Government Ombudsman (LGO).
-The LGO is an external organisation authorised to investigate complaints where the council's own investigations have not resolved the issues raised.
+If the complaint is still unresolved the complainant may approach the Local Government and Social Care Ombudsman.
+The LGSCO is an external organisation authorised to investigate complaints where the council's own investigations have not resolved the issues raised.

-The LGO provides an impartial, independent, free service and every complainant has the right to approach the LGO at any time during a complaint investigation; however, the LGO will normally allow the council to consider the complaint first and will refer the complainant back to the council unless exceptional criteria are met.
+The LGSCO provides an impartial, independent, free service and every complainant has the right to approach the LGSCO at any time during a complaint investigation; however, the LGSCO will normally allow the council to consider the complaint first and will refer the complainant back to the council unless exceptional criteria are met.

-The LGO can be contacted for information and advice, or to register your complaint, by calling 0300 061 0614, or you can write to:
+The LGSCO can be contacted for information and advice, or to register your complaint, by calling 0300 061 0614, or you can write to:

 PO Box 4771

 For further information or if in doubt, you can talk to our Children’s Customer Care and Complaints Manager who will try to deal with your problem.